WestDRI/slides/content/r_gis_brc/_index.md

 ## <center>Planar CRS</center>
 {{<br size="2">}}

-A planar CRS is defined by a datum, a projection, and a set of parameters such as a linear unit and the origins.
+A planar CRS is defined by a datum, a projection & a set of parameters such as a linear unit & the origins
 {{<br size="2">}}

 Common planar CRS have been assigned a unique ID called [EPSG](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset) code which is much more convenient to use.